waffle-iron/core0/specs/jsagent.md

 -   send all as statsd format on level 10 (see below)
 -   aggregated in memory by embedded statsd aggregator
 -   statsd aggregated values are send to central agentcontroller batched over rest
--   batching done for max 1000 values and max once per X sec (see config)  (so whatever is reached first will trigger forwarding to AC)
+-   Aggregation is done once per X sec (see config) and aggregated values are sent to AC.

 Logging Messages
 ----------------